TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 ~~~

-WSL users can copy the link generated at the end of step 4.7
+WSL users can copy the link generated at the end of step 3.7
 or
-You can open VSCode by typing the command below(the steps below require Windows users to install the [Heroku CLI for windows](https://devcenter.heroku.com/articles/heroku-cli) following the instructions in the given link)
+You can open VSCode by typing the command below(Provided you have installed Heroku CLI for windows as given in step 3.2)

 ~~~bash
 code .